Sam Ongeri: Political life

 Hon Prof Sam Ongeri was first elected to Parliament in 1988 and was a member until 1992.
-He was re-elected to represent the Nyaribari Masaba Constituency in the National Assembly of Kenya in 1992 to 1997 with overwhelming votes.
-His tenure lasted until 2002., he was Minister of Education from 2007 to 2012 and Foreign Minister of Kenya between 2012 and 2013,and Permanent Representative to the UN-Habitat from 2015-2017 where he initiated and participated in the UN-Habitat’s reduced spatial inequality and poverty in communities across the urban-rural continuum, Enhanced shared prosperity of cities and regions, Strengthened climate action and improved urban environment and Effective urban crisis prevention and response.
+He was overwhelmingly re-elected to represent the Nyaribari Masaba Constituency in the National Assembly of Kenya from 1992 to 1997.
+His tenure lasted until 2002. he was Minister of Education from 2007 to 2012 and Foreign Minister of Kenya between 2012 and 2013, and Permanent Representative to the UN-Habitat from 2015-2017 where he initiated and participated in the UN-Habitat’s reduced spatial inequality and poverty in communities across the urban-rural continuum, Enhanced shared prosperity of cities and regions, Strengthened climate action and improved urban environment and Effective urban crisis prevention and response.
 He unsuccessfully ran for office to represent Kisii County as a senator in 2013.

 In 2017 he was elected as Kisii County Senator.
 He was the chairman of Athletics Kenya from 1974 to 1984.

 On 12 September 2012, Ongeri was among a Kenyan delegation meeting in Mogadishu with newly elected Somali President Hassan Sheikh Mohamud, when two suicide bombers and two gunmen dressed in government uniforms attempted an attack on the Jazeera Hotel where the officials had convened.
 There were reportedly around 10 casualties, among which were three Somali security detail, one AU peacekeeper, and the assailants themselves.
 None of the assembled statesmen were harmed.
 The Al-Shabaab militant group later claimed responsibility for the attacks.